 LING6032 Semantics Dr. Leo Hoye MA Elective course.
-Sem 2Monday, 9:30 am – 12:20 pm Venue: Course Description This course introduces students to the linguistic study of meaning.
+Sem 2Monday, 9:30 am – 12:20 pm Venue: Online Course Description This course introduces students to the linguistic study of meaning.
 It focuses on the meaning of signs and the relation between signifiers and what they stand for.
 Topics to be examined include both traditional and current approaches to lexical and sentence meaning.
 The role of semantics in the language system will be addressed.
 Central problems and theoretical concepts of Semantics will be discussed, with illustration from a variety of languages.
 Course Details Assessment:100% coursework

 LING7013 Language Emergence and Language Change Dr. Christophe Coupé MA Elective course.
 Sem 1 Wednesday, 9:30 am - 12:20 pm Venue: CRT-4.04, Centennial Campus Course Description How, when and why did the faculty of language emerge and evolve in our ancestors?
 How is it connected to the development of other cognitive abilities, of new behaviors and social interactions?
 These issues fuel today’s scientific investigations, but the question of how we came to communicate the way we do today has puzzled scholars for millennia, as evident from the legacy of ancient Greek and Chinese philosophers.
 In this course, we will paint a global picture [...]